landtechnologies/technical-challenge/land-ownership/README.md

 4. Keep your solution simple, making effective use of your chosen language.
 5. Ensure it's easy for us to run your solution.
 6. Tests are great (we love them), but be wary of time constraints.
-7. We're not looking for production-ready enterprise-scale code.
+7. We're not looking for production-ready enterprise-scale code (no databases or servers please).

 ## Background